Mammillaria Cristata [Mam-mil-AR-ee-uh, Kris-TAY-tuh] is a succulent plant with a distinctive shape.

 It is also sensitive to high moisture, so make sure to place it in a dry place with minimal humidity.

-When placing the plant on a windowsill, make sure it is partially sunny to prevent any burns.
+When placing the plant on a windowsill, ensure it is partially sunny to prevent burns.

 How to Propagate Mammillaria Cristata Plant